aquadrizzt/TomeAndBlood/README.md

 This component makes Mislead and Project Image work just as Simulacrum does, except the clones can use more magic as you go up in level, and the caster gets progressively better invisibility at the same time:

 -- 5th Level: Mislead - clone is a pure image, cannot attack or cast spells.
-Caster become normal invisible - NOT super-Mislead-invisible.
+Caster become normal invisible - NOT super-Mislead-invisible.<br />
--- 6th Level: Shadow Clone - clone has 40% hit points and -7 to thac0 and caster level, can cast only 1st-level arcane spells, cannot cast divine spells.
+-- 6th Level: Shadow Clone - clone has 40% hit points and -7 to thac0 and caster level, can cast only 1st-level arcane spells, cannot cast divine spells.<br />
--- 7th Level: Lesser Simulacrum - clone has 60% hit points and -5 to thac0 and caster level, can cast up to 4th-level arcane spells, cannot cast divine spells.
+-- 7th Level: Lesser Simulacrum - clone has 60% hit points and -5 to thac0 and caster level, can cast up to 4th-level arcane spells, cannot cast divine spells.<br />
--- 8th Level: Simulacrum - clone has 75% hit points and -3 to thac0 and caster level, and can cast any spells.
+-- 8th Level: Simulacrum - clone has 75% hit points and -3 to thac0 and caster level, and can cast any spells.<br />
 -- 9th Level: Projected Simulacrum - cast Simulacrum on another creature.
-(Illusionists only)
+(Illusionists only)<br />

-NOTE: for now, you want to cast Projected Simulacrum on an ally - not an enemy.
-I am working on getting it working to make a friendly clone of an enemy.

 COMPONENT 14: Revised Invisiblity

 This component merges the effects of Invisibility and Sanctuary (you can now loot chests and open doors while invisible :) ).
 The upshot is:

--- If you cast 2nd-level Detect Invisible, the caster will be able to see and target invisible enemies but other party members who cannot see invisible cannot.
+-- If you cast 2nd-level Detect Invisible, the caster will be able to see and target invisible enemies but other party members who cannot see invisible cannot. <br />
 -- The Nondetection spell is renamed "Protection from Divination" and improved to actually block any DIVINATIONATTACK effects - including, I think, thieves' Detect Illusion skill.
-But, a caster of Detect Invisible or True Sight to spot and target enemies who are protected by Non-detection.
+But, a caster of Detect Invisible or True Sight to spot and target enemies who are protected by Non-detection. <br />
--- The rather useless 3rd-level arcane spell "Detect Illusions" is replaced with a clone of the 3rd-level divine spell "Invisibility Purge."
+-- The rather useless 3rd-level arcane spell "Detect Illusions" is replaced with a clone of the 3rd-level divine spell "Invisibility Purge."<br />

 Additionally, the 5th-level Oracle spell is empowered to destroy nearby illusionary creatures, including Shadow Monsters, Projected Images and the like.